- Fragile X-associated Disorders

-July is National Fragile X Awareness Month, an extension of Fragile X Awareness Day (July 22), which is officially recognized by Congress to increase awareness and advocacy for Fragile X.
+July is National Fragile X Awareness Month, July 22is officially recognized by Congress as Fragile X Awareness Day.
+We celebrate the entire month of July to increase more awareness and advocacy for Fragile X.

 Fragile X syndrome (FXS) is the most common cause of inherited intellectual disability and the most common known genetic cause of autism.
 Individuals with FXS can experience developmental delays ranging from mild to severe.
 To learn more about FXS and other Fragile X-associated Disorders (FXDs) visit: fxd.fragilex.org

-The NFXF Let ’Em Know 5K is a virtual run/walk to help you raise awareness and funds for Fragile X from anywhere in the world!
+Every year, we hold the NFXF Let ’Em Know 5K.
+It is a virtual run/walk to help you raise awareness and funds for Fragile X from anywhere in the world!
 Ask anyone who’s participated: This is one of the easiest ways to raise awareness and funds for Fragile X, so why not give it a shot?

 It isn’t about how fast or slow you are.
 It’s about what you can do to raise awareness and “Let ’Em Know!”
 People of all ages and activity levels are invited.
 Anyone can do it!

-If you’d like to contribute today, please donate to the NFXF Team!
+If you’d like to contribute today, please click here to donate!!

 Our annual “Let 'Em Know 5K” is coming back - a virtual event that brought together people from all over the country!
 For the past two years, this event to raise awareness and funds for Fragile X has been growing, and now is the best time to join us!
 Here’s what you need to know: What is the NFXF Let ‘Em Know 5K?
 The NFXF Let ‘Em Know 5K is part of July’s National Fragile X Awareness Month “Let ‘Em Know” campaign!
 The 5K is a virtual run/walk... » FULL ARTICLE